lambda-orm/lambdaorm-labs/labs/svc/02-northwind-multiples-datasources/README.md

 **In this laboratory we will see:**

-Set up a postgres, mysql and mongo database and lambdaorm service using docker-compose.
+Set up a postgres, mysql and mongo database and lambdaorm service using docker compose.
 Configure a lambdaorm schema where entities defined in the domain are mapped to different databases.
 Create the Northwind sample database tables using the lambdaorm cli.
 Access lambdaorm service endpoints to: